 - Difficulty in finding the exact source of your pain

 There are many different types of cracks.
 The specific type of crack your teeth experience determines what treatment options are available to you.
 In some cases, when the crack is not deep, a root canal treatment may be an option.
-In more severe cases, tooth extraction may be required, followed by a restorative treatment, such as a crown, bridge, implant, or partial denture.
+In more severe cases, tooth extraction may be required, followed by a restorative treatment, such as a crown, bridge or implant.
 Some cracks are visible to the eye, while others require and x-ray to be clearly viewed.

 Types of cracked teeth include: